 Skip to main content

 • Create and tailor your resume for the positions for which you would like to apply.
-A cover letter can also be helpful if you are strongly interested in a certain position, as it is a great way to elaborate on your skill set.
 Make sure that your resume matches (not verbatim) the jobs to which you are applying.

 • Meet with a career counselor.
-You can do this either with Stephanie Johnson, the CS Career Development Lead, or with University Career Services if her calendar is full (which is frequent in the Fall semester).
+You can do this either with Stephanie Johnson, the CS Career Development Lead, or with one of our awesome CS Career Assistants.

-• Utilize tools such as Handshake, LinkedIn, Otta, Stack Overflow, Builtin, and RippleMatch.
+• Utilize tools such as Handshake, LinkedIn, Otta, Stack Overflow, Builtin, SimplyHired, Rise, and RippleMatch.

 1. Tips for using Handshake